jpjones76/SeisIO.jl/docs/ISSUES.md

 sometimes appears to close connections immediately without returning data.
 * `FDSNevq` makes no checks for redundant events; using keyword `src="all"` is likely to yield duplicates.

-* SEG Y data in IBM-Float format does not read correctly.
-(Note, IBM-Float != IEEE-Float.
-SEG Y is one of the last file formats in the world that can use IBM-Float)
+## Unsupported or Incomplete
+* SEG Y
+  + IBM Float data encoding (note: IBM Float != IEEE Float)
+  + SEG Y rev 2
+* SUDS
+  + We cannot support additional header types unless example files containing those types are provided, along with expected values for tests.
+Due to the *many* errors in this format's documentation, there is no more reliable way to determine whether or not our readers are coded correctly.

 ## External to SeisIO
 1. Some data channels IDs in SeedLink are not unique, or are duplicates with